VishnuGonuguntla/numerical_methods_jax/README.md

 # burgers_jax
-Implementation of Burgers Equation in Jax (Python Library)
+Implementation of Newtons Method in Jax (Python Library)